United States Sanitary Commission: Women in the USSC

 Arising from a meeting in New York City of the Women's Central Relief Association of New York, the organization was also inspired by the British Sanitary Commission of the Crimean War.
 The American volunteers raised money (estimated at $25 million), collected donations, made uniforms, worked as nurses, ran kitchens in army camps, and administered hospital ships, soldiers' homes, lodges, and rests for traveling or disabled soldiers.
 They organized Sanitary Fairs in numerous cities to support the Federal army with funds and supplies, and to raise funds for the work of the USSC.
 Women who were prominent in the organization, often traveling great distances, and working in harsh conditions, included Louisa May Alcott, Almira Fales, Eliza Emily Chappell Porter, Katherine Prescott Wormeley, and many others.

 Dorothea Dix, serving as the commission's superintendent, convinced the medical corps of the value of women working in their hospitals.
 Over 15,000 women volunteered to work in hospitals, usually in nursing care.
 They assisted surgeons during procedures, gave medicines, supervised the feedings and cleaned the bedding and clothes.
 They gave good cheer, wrote letters the men dictated, and comforted the dying.
 A representative nurse was Helen L. Gilson (1835–68) of Chelsea, Massachusetts, who served in Sanitary Commission.
 She supervised supplies, dressed wounds, and cooked special foods for patients on a limited diet.
-She worked in hospitals after the battles of Antietam, Fredericksburg, Chancellorsville, Gettysburg.
+She worked in hospitals after the battles of Antietam, Fredericksburg, Chancellorsville and Gettysburg.
 She was a successful administrator, especially at the hospital for black soldiers at City Point, Virginia.
 The middle-class women who volunteered provided vitally needed nursing services and were rewarded with a sense of patriotism and civic duty in addition to the opportunity to demonstrate their skills and gain new ones, while receiving wages and sharing the hardships of the men.

 Mary Livermore, Mary Ann Bickerdyke, and Annie Wittenmeyer played leadership roles.
 After the war some nurses wrote memoirs of their experiences; examples include Dix, Livermore, Sarah Palmer Young, and Sarah Emma Edmonds.
 Bridget Diver also worked for the Commission.